-To be considered for the DECA Scholarship, incoming students must submit a letter of recommendation from the student's DECA advisor to his/her admission counselor.
-This scholarship is \$1,000 renewable tuition-based scholarship up to a maximum of six years (18 full-time quarters) so long as students continue to be full time and meet the SAP policy.
+To be considered for the DECA Scholarship, incoming students must submit a letter of recommendation from the student's DECA advisor to their admission counselor.
+This scholarship is a renewable tuition-based scholarship up to a maximum of six years (18 full-time terms) so long as students continue to be full time and meet the SAP policy.